Pelikantapeten/p1-nacka-tomato-society/README.md

  - Solution: Added new values in the existing media queries.
 8. Menu still gets cropped on screens with resolutions below 320px.
 It looks good using Google DevTools but not on a physical device
  - Solution: Solved 20220325 - Removed from Unfixed bugs.
 Changed View Port Width on fonts in menu.
+9. Images in the 2022 Events section are slightly out of alignment on low resolution screens.
+ - Solution: Solved 20220325 - Removed from Unfixed bugs.
+Changed View Port Width on fonts in menu.
+Changes to CSS under correct Media Query corrected this.

 Apart from these issues there have been several minor issues.
 The majority of these has been due to miss spelled tags, attributes and other misstakes.
 The first test in the W3C Validator pointed on 8 different things.
 6 of them were connected to the Iframe used to display the Map from Google in the Contact section.
 The errors were easily corrected.